Drug Equality Alliance

 In March 2010, in response to a Freedom of Information request process submitted by Casey William Hardison, acting with the Drug Equality Alliance, the Information Commissioner's Office ordered the Home Office to disclose a suppressed draft consultation paper with suggestions for a review of the drug classification system.
 This decision was subject to a last minute appeal by the Home Office, but the appeal was withdrawn on 9 July 2010 and the consultation paper was released on 12 July 2010.

+The web address and website of the organisation originated in 2008.
+The respective web address was last recorded as directing to the organisation's official website up until 6 July 2022.
+Since 17 October 2022, it has been recorded as either inaccessible or redirecting to other unrelated content to the organisation (such as a gambling website).